 It has been stressful to procure new cars.
-Customers want to find the exact models they need, haggle prices, find solid loans and do legal work to ensure the buyer will not spend the huge sum on a lemon property.
+Customers want to find the exact models they need, haggle prices, find solid loans and do legal work to ensure the buyer will not spend a huge sum on a lemon property.
 The process could take several hours, which is not a fun way of spending time.
-However, in 2022 tech will make buying easy without even visiting showrooms through apps.
-The plan also has benefits for a dealership that does not require huge space for customers.
+However, in 2023 tech will make buying easy without even visiting showrooms through apps.
+The plan also benefits a dealership that does not require huge space for customers.

 1. Digital advertising

 2. Time spent on vehicle shopping drops

-Presently, vehicle buyers need little time to shop by making decisions quickly.
-The customers spend twenty days in the market compared to the average ninety-six days in 2017.
-Time management has been made possible through online tools as well as accurate data.
+Presently, vehicle buyers need little time to shop to make decisions quickly.
+The customers spend twenty days in the market compared to the average of ninety-six days in 2017.
+Time management has been made possible through online tools and accurate data.

 3. Consumers feel owing cars is costly

-Almost fifty percent of buyers find procurement as an expensive way of acquiring vehicles.
+Almost fifty percent of buyers find procurement an expensive way of acquiring vehicles.
 This comes with the percentage of cars that cost fifty thousand dollars, growing from six to twenty-three percent from 2012 to 2018.
 The price rise also led to escalated interest rates.

 5. Phone calls are valuable leads

-Customers that place inbound phone calls easily convert thirty percent faster compared to others who never call.
-Realizing phone call is the fastest track when it comes to conversions, marketers should make calls.
+Customers who place inbound phone calls easily convert thirty percent faster than others who never call.
+Realizing phone call is the fastest track for conversions, marketers should make calls.